ChrstphrHll/npc_gen/students/Diegon Verrona.md

 # Diegon Verrona
 ---
 ### Description
-- Dragonborn Rouge from Draconia
+- Dragonborn Rouge from Magmus Centerhold
 - 1st year Diplomacy student in Elkenval
-- frills, Deep Blue eyes, and bronze skin
+- 4 curled horns, Deep Blue eyes, and bronze skin
 - Is Trustworthy and Weak, and has Loyalty as their ideal

 ### Organizations